 Sequential stills from 'Interplanetary Radio Frequencies: received from different planetary magnetospheres 1979-2017' (Venice version)

-Engaging with sonic visualisations through sited acoustic experimentation has become the primary focus of my art practice since 2005.
-Interactive installations created since 2010 have involved researching live sonic processes made visual through the use of the sound emission analyzer, Overtone Analyzer (Sygyt Software).
+Engaging with sonic visualisations through sited acoustic experimentation has become the primary focus of my art practice since 2008.
+Interactive installations created since 2010 have involved researching live sonic processes made visual through the use of sound emission analyzers developed by Sygyt Software.
 These installations include projections of sonic visualisations that respond to a variety of acoustic sources and microphones, picking up participative co-production of acoustic experimentation.

 My art practice has been based at APT Studios in Deptford since 1995.
 More recent studies have included an MA in Contemporary Art Theory at Goldsmiths (2009-11), and an MA Art & Design Education at the Institute of Education (2006-8).
 Since 2006 I have been employed at University of the Arts London, working at Camberwell, Chelsea and Wimbledon Colleges of Art in a variety of roles.
 As an active member of the Digital Maker Collective we have instigated projects at TATE EXCHANGE: Tate Modern since 2017.
 My work can also be accessed at UAL Research Online

 Collectively initiating and co-curating exhibitions with others has become another important aspect of my working process as an artist.
 Encouraging longer set up times that allow for on-site experimentation and collaboration is of continuing interest.